 Top takeaways from therapist Dr. George Bitar

 The book does an excellent job of describing the impact of stress on the immune system and body that often stems from neglecting one’s own needs and unresolved childhood trauma, a common dynamic with an anxious attachment style.
 The body and mind are inseparable, and being healthy involves maintaining solid boundaries, processing our emotions within secure relationships, and taking steps to resolve past trauma.
-The book also includes specific practices to help improve our emotional and physical well-being and describes the societal forces that undermine individual and collective health.

 This book is available in paperback and via Audible.

-You can address and heal anxious attachment style.
+You can heal attachment style — together

 Ultimately, understanding your attachment style can empower you to cultivate more fulfilling and authentic relationships with yourself and others.
 If you discover you have an anxious attachment style, the resources provided can provide you with a runway for healing.
-These resources can help shed light on why you relate to others the way you do, why particular patterns repeat in your relationships, and how you respond to intimacy, trust, and vulnerability.

 Fostering healthier connections with others by recognizing and addressing any underlying insecurities or patterns can be complicated.
 If you need support navigating this process, our therapists at Connect Couples Therapy would be happy to help you on that journey.